HFSS automatic configuration#

 - meshing_frequency

-Union[str,: class:float], default"10GHz" Driven frequency used during mesh generation.
+strorfloatorNone,optional Driven frequency used during mesh generation.
+The default is

-Union[str,: class:float], default0 Lower bound of the sweep window.
+strorfloatorNone,optional Lower bound of the sweep window.
+The default is

 - meshing_frequency